qaixerabbas/adv_attacks_vad/README.md

 pip install -r requirements.txt
 ```

-> Optional: For vision-language filtering (e.g., using TinyLLaVA or Moondream), install from `moondream_reqs.txt`.
+> Optional: For vision-language filtering (Moondream (currently adopted) or you can use TinyLLaVA), install from `moondream_reqs.txt`.

 ---